px/cfapp-piwik-analytics/cloudflare.md

+#Miniature Hipster:
-#Miniature Hipster: A Piwik App for Cloudflare -- cfapp_piwik_analytics
+## A Piwik App for Cloudflare -- cfapp_piwik_analytics

-This app will embed the 'piwik.js' code in all your webpages, and then provide your Piwik tracker with analytics about your visitors.
+This app will embed and include the 'piwik.js' using script elements into all your webpages, and then provide your Piwik tracker with analytics about your visitors.

 Features
 * Speed
   * Use [cdnjs](https://cdnjs.com/) to serve up 'piwik.js' quickly to your visitors, or your use your own URL.

-* Link tracking.
+* Link Tracking
   * Easily enable open source analytics tracking for outlinks from your web properties.

 * Privacy